 The world splintered all over on the question of whether the aliens were telling the truth.
 Whether there were in fact a hundred immortal species could not be verified – there was only one species that came knocking, and very few people saw them in person.
-Although these First Cetans promised a safe habitat, it seemed incredible that they could get it right on the first try.
-It was pointed out that their behavior was indistinguishable from those of a species trying to get a few hundred thousand test unresisting subjects for scientific experiments.
+Although these First Cetans promised a safe habitat for emigrants, it seemed incredible that they could get it right on the first try.
+It was pointed out that their behavior was indistinguishable from that of a species trying to get a few hundred thousand test unresisting subjects for scientific experiments.
 Immortality was simply too good to be true.

 There was a lottery.
-She got in.
-There were forms as fast as the state could invent them.
-She filled them out the hour they appeared in her inbox.
-Finally there was a surreal video interview with a First Cetan using machine translation to ask her near-incomprehensible questions.
-When she could understand them it was because they were so personal – about her deepest shames and desires – that she balked.
+Noelani got in.
+There were forms to fill out as fast as the state could invent them.
+She completed them the hour they appeared in her inbox.
+At the end, there was a surreal video interview with a First Cetan using machine translation to ask her near-incomprehensible questions.
+When she could understand them, she often balked because they were so personal – about her deepest shames and desires.
 She had been tipped by a government official she was bribing that she should not bring up the frozen embryos – some cultural hangup they had, even though they must know how desirable it was for people on the verge of parenthood to leave Earth – so she did not.
-She emphasized her curiosity and gentleness, but the Cetan offered no rote positive feedback and she found herself retreating from this inhuman, intrusive authority standing between herself and her opportunity to have a family.
-But it must have approved her, because the next day she was emailed a link to a ticket portal where all she had to do was forfeit every dinar she had in the bank.
-The government’s reasoning was, you’re not coming back anyway.
-What are you going to do with money?
-They don’t use it out there.
+She emphasized her drive to explore and contribute, but the Cetan offered no rote positivity and she found herself retreating from this inhuman, intrusive authority standing between herself and her opportunity to have a family.

-Her family told her she was crazy, but she bought the ticket and got on the ship with a backpack and a case holding the embryos – all she was allowed to bring.
-She was afraid of every conspiracy or failure the entire world had quacked about since the aliens made contact.
-But the shuttle didn’t blow up.
-It landed on a much larger ship that was the size of an island.
-On her second day she visited the hospital and asked to implant the embryos.
+On her second week, she visited the hospital and asked to implant the embryos.
 The first one didn’t take.
 She was numb with fear when she brought them the second.
 Her pregnancy was a nine month long bated breath, exploding in a shout.
 It was not until she was holding Kōnane that she let herself believe she had a family.

-The pregnancy had been hard on her back.
-She only had an hours of standing in her per day.
-But even so single motherhood was not the thing she had dreaded.
+The pregnancy had been hard on Noelani’s back.
+She only had an hour or two of standing in her every day.
+But out here in Cetan space, single motherhood was not the thing she had dreaded.
 She did not need a job, so raising Kōnane was her full time occupation.
-And the aliens had truly marvelous robots.
-Kōnane was an easygoing baby and then an affectionate toddler.
+When she was too exhausted to do the physical parts, robots changed and entertained Kōnane, who was an easygoing baby and then an affectionate toddler.
 Every week she took Kōnane out to the park outside the human habitat where the species mingled in transparent atmosuits.
 Large signs proclaimed eight different universal friendly gestures or noises.
 Kōnane yelled and bounced and made the gestures.
 So did Noelani, grinning crazily in her wheelchair, loving that her daughter would live forever, that Noelani had carried her into eternal safety.
-Her frightened hostility from her first alien meeting was gone.
-She stopped in the park and exchanged greetings with these beings, thousands or tens of thousands of years old, who now struck her as gentle and full of grace, filled with the wisdom of the old and the openness of the young.

-Kōnane argued that it was important to get the neural modification while her brain was still plastic.
-She would spend the rest of her long long life in the company of aliens.
+Kōnane argued she needed the neural modification while her brain was still plastic.
+She would spend the rest of her long, long life in the company of aliens.
 It was crucial that she learn what they learned, debate what they debated.
-What was the point of having come all this way only to trap Kōnane in this in-between world where she could never go back to dying Earth and lose her best chance to live in the galaxy?She suggested sleeping on it but woke up to Kōnane making breakfast with bandaids around her head.
-She had simply walked out of the enclave and gotten it done at a clinic.
+What was the point, mom, of having come all this way, only to trap your daughter in an in-between world?

 Noelani visited the gentle gracious aliens who ran the clinic, who were bewildered by her rage.
 Kōnane had clearly been in her right mind and her stated reasons had been rational.
 It had never occurred to them to inquire whether Kōnane’s parent approved.
-To them it was an unpleasant quirk of earth culture that she had expected them to.
+To them it was an unpleasant quirk of earth culture that Noelani expected them to.

 “But surely they are not playing your life,” mother said to daughter.